The capital gains tax rate may not seem like much to worry about with both the Dow Jones industrial average and the S&P 500 down over the past year.

-For example, a married couple filing jointly pays no capital gains tax if their total taxable income is no more than $77,200.
-They’ll pay 15 percent on capital gains if their income is $77,201 to $479,000.
-For couples above that income level, the rate is 20 percent.
-In addition, capital gains may be subject to the net investment income tax (NIIT) of 3.8 percent if income is above certain amounts.
+For example, a single person won’t pay any capital gains tax if their total taxable income is $39,375 or below.
+However, they’ll pay 15 percent on those capital gains if their income is $39,376 to $434,550.
+Above that level, the rate jumps to 20 percent.
+Meanwhile, if those capital gains come from investments that don’t require any work from the taxpayer – real estate rentals, royalties, partnerships – they may be subject to the net investment income tax (NIIT) of 3.8 percent if income is above certain amounts.

 How capital gains taxes work

 If you buy $5,000 worth of stock in May and sell it in December for $5,500, you’ve made short-term capital gains of $500.
 If you make $38,701 to $82,500 a year, you’re in the 22-percent bracket and have to give the IRS $110 of your $500 capital gains.
 That leaves you with $390.

 Instead, if you hold on to it until the following December, at which point it has earned $700, it’s a long-term capital gain.
 That same income puts you in the 15 percent bracket for that gain.
 Instead of paying $110, you’ll pay $105 and see $595 worth of profit instead.

 If you sell an asset for more than you paid for it, that’s a capital gain.